the-gigi/modern-go-programming/manuscript/chapter 3 - the go type system.md

 # The Go Type System

 In this chapter, I'll discuss the Go type system.
 IMO the type system of a language defines its spirit.
 Go is no different.
 The Go designers started at usual with C and then deviated and extended it in interesting ways.
-I'll often compare how things are in C/C++ vs/ Go.
-First, I'll cover all the types, then I'll discuss some type declaration mechanics and smantics and for the grand finale reflection!
+I'll often compare how things are in C/C++ vs. Go.
+First, I'll cover all the types, then I'll discuss some type declaration mechanics and semantics and for the grand finale reflection!

 ## Types

 ### Numeric types